-Students may choose either white or chocolate each month by using the monthly school order forms.
-The order forms and money should be turned in to Mrs. Barber in the school office at the beginning of each month.
+Students may choose either white or chocolate each month by using our annual school order form.
+The order form and money should be turned in to Ms. Parker in the school office at the beginning of each year.

 Illness and Medication